omasho-codes/GSOC-25_ML4SCI_EXXA_EVAL_TESTS/README.md

   ![image](https://github.com/user-attachments/assets/9911175d-dc1d-4d5d-ae07-c193925f6412)

--In Future, I will be trying training equivariant architectures on large datasets then using those trained models here, these may provide better results like ImageNet pretained non-equivariant models did, as now they more sense of processing of images.
+- In Future, I will be trying training equivariant architectures on large datasets then using those trained models here, these may provide better results like ImageNet pretained non-equivariant models did, as now they more sense of processing of images.

 # Results & Obeservations: